-15. PROCEDURES FOR WHEN SOMEONE IS CONCERNED ABOUT A CHILD OR YOUNG PERSON
+17. PROCEDURES FOR WHEN SOMEONE IS CONCERNED ABOUT A CHILD OR YOUNG PERSON

-- all concerns for children and young people should be recorded on standard pro forma's available in all schools - all concerns should be recorded as soon as possible (and within one hour) - all concerns should be referred to the designated safeguarding manager/team - all concerns of significant harm should be referred to the Local Authority Childrens Services without delay (see appendix 1) - all concerns shared with the designated safeguarding manager should be considered for Walsall's Safeguarding Children's Board Multi Agency thresholds (child protection, Early Help offer) - All concerns of allegations in relation to staff and volunteers harmful behaviour should be referred to the head/principle (if the concern is in relation to the head/principle the chair of governor should be informed without delay) See appendix 2
+- all concerns for children and young people should be recorded on Aldridge School's Alert Form. - all concerns should be recorded as soon as possible (and within one hour) - all concerns should be referred to the designated safeguarding lead or deputy designated safeguarding lead in their absence - all concerns of significant harm should be referred to the Local Authority Childrens Services (MASH) without delay (see appendix 1) - all concerns shared with the designated safeguarding lead should be considered alongside Walsall's Safeguarding Children's Board Multi Agency thresholds (child protection, early Help offer) - all concerns of allegations in relation to staff and volunteers, harmful behaviour should be referred to the head/principle (if the concern is in relation to the head/principle the chair of governor should be informed without delay) See appendix 2

-16. WHAT INFORMATION WILL YOU NEED WHEN MAKING A REFERRAL
+18. WHAT INFORMATION WILL YOU NEED WHEN MAKING A REFERRAL